 The University of California Sustainable Practices Policy is a system-wide commitment to minimize the University's impact on the environment and reduce its dependence on non-renewable energy sources.
-The UC Sustainable Practices Policy establishes goals in nine areas of sustainable practices.
+The UC Sustainable Practices Policy establishes goals in 13 nine areas of sustainable practices.
+The UC Sustainable Practices Policy is reviewed and updated every few years; the Policy was last updated in April 2024.
 The areas of the policy that are applicable to the proposed project are green building design, clean energy, climate protection, recycling and waste management, and sustainable transportation.